qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/01 - Foyer Entrance.md

 ## Description

 * Magic mouth - chandelier talking
 	* "Welcome my dear Kefra.
-Please take a seat and I'll be with you in a moment."
+Please take a seat and my assistant will be with you in a moment.
+Don't venture too far now, it can get a bit dangerous."

 ## Map